larson-group/clubb_release/dash_app/README.md

 ### Add the running dashboard to a Codex chat

-Each Dash process starts one loopback-only Streamable HTTP MCP endpoint bound to its own dashboard instance.
+The manager-owned broker starts one loopback-only Streamable HTTP MCP endpoint for the checkout.
 Open the dashboard's bottom-left utilities menu and copy the values under **MCP connection** into the chat's manual MCP-server
 setup: